a-robu/matter-toy/README.md

 docker-compose up --build -d
 ```

+There is now a Jupyter server listening on http://localhost:8080.

 # Using directly

 Alternatively, it's possible to run this without Docker, by installing the necessary commands manually.